 That’s what I always thought.
 My husband, brilliant though he is, wanted to homeschool from the time the boys were small.
-I refused to discuss it because thought that he had also somehow crossed the line in to crazy-town, but I really just felt inadequate to the task.
-I couldn’t understand how people could homeschool and not need to be admitted into an asylum.
+I refused to even discuss the idea, because I figured he had somehow crossed that invisible line in to crazy-town, but in reality, I felt inadequate to the task.
+I couldn’t understand how people could homeschool their children, be around them all the time, and not need to be admitted into an asylum.
 I would think back to times when moms and dads did this every day, before public schools.
 There was something about it that seemed attractive, almost mythical, but at the same time, those moms were somehow made of significantly stronger stuff than I was.

 Do they drive me crazy?
-Sometimes.
-But our family has grown closer than we would have been otherwise.
-I’m not saying families who don’t homeschool are not close, but I am saying that we get along better, we fight less, there are fewer power struggles, and we are all happier.
+Sometimes – and sometimes I want to hide in a corner somewhere – but our family has grown closer than we would have otherwise been.
+I’m not saying families who don’t homeschool are not close and fully functional, but I am saying that our family generally gets along better, we fight less, there are fewer power struggles, and we are all happier.
 Really and truly happier.
 Freedom does that to a person.

 Still on the fence?
 Worried you’ll turn into a screaming maniac all day, every day?
 Here’s some food for thought: